Particular/docs.particular.net/nservicebus/scalability-and-ha/distributor/index.md

 All pending work stays in the Distributor's queue (rather than building up in each of the Workers' queues), giving visibility of how long messages are actually waiting.
 This is important for complying with time-based service level agreements (SLAs).

-For more information on monitoring, see [Monitoring NServiceBus Endpoints](/nservicebus/operations/monitoring-endpoints.md).
+For more information on monitoring, see [Performance Counters](/nservicebus/operations/performance-counters.md).

 For more information about Pub/Sub in a distributor scenario see [What the distributor does](/nservicebus/messaging/publish-subscribe/#what-the-distributor-does) and [The same for any publisher node](/nservicebus/messaging/publish-subscribe/#the-same-for-any-publisher-node)